 Amateur Photographer verdict

-The Fujifilm X100VI updates the cult-like X100V in a number of useful ways, with a new 40MP sensor, in-body image stabilisation, and improved AF.
-This camera is sure to be a huge success.
+The Fujifilm X100VI was an update to the popular X100V in many useful ways, with a new 40MP sensor, in-body image stabilisation, and improved AF.
+This camera deserves its early success.

 Pros